-The Best Smart Home Devices for Apartments of 2020
+The Best Smart Home Devices for Apartments of 2021

-If you live in an apartment, an RV or a tiny house, you may fear that limited space and lack of ability to modify your dwelling will prevent you from creating the smart home of your dreams.
-Certainly, there are limits to what you can install.
-However, there are plenty of home automation devices that will fit in nicely in your small space without upsetting your landlord or messing with your compact living space.
+Whether you rent an apartment or live in a small space, you can still have the smart home of your dreams, so long as you select the best smart devices to fit your needs (and the size of your living quarters).

-The following are products that we've selected specifically with apartment-dwellers in mind, thanks to their compact size and simple installation.
-Note that in a few cases these are not our favorite overall products, but they're the ones we feel will be best for people living in rentals, tiny houses and other small spaces.
+We've selected these products specifically with apartment-dwellers in mind, looking for compact size and simple installation.
+Note that in a few cases these are not our favorite overall products, but they're the ones we feel will be best for people living in apartments or who are short on space.

-These are the best smart home devices for apartments:
+In no particular order, these are the best smart home devices for apartments:

 Amazon Echo Show 5